GetDKAN/dkan/docs/introduction/maintaining.rst

 ``profiles`` directory to make it easier to install and maintain.

-.. tip:: `DKAN Starter <https://github.com/NuCivic/dkan-starter>`_ is project containing a prebuilt version of DKAN and the tools `Granicus
+.. tip:: `DKAN Starter <https://github.com/NuCivic/dkan-starter>`_ is project containing a prebuilt version of DKAN and the tools `CivicActions
-  <https://www.granicus.com/>`_ uses for our own implementations and
+  <https://civicactions.com/dkan/>`_ uses for our own implementations and
   deployments.
 Learn more advanced workflows in that project's `documentation <https://dkan-starter.readthedocs.io>`_.